meatspace/vizzys_fgds/README.md

 Ficool2:
 https://ficool2.github.io/HammerPlusPlus-Website/
 To my knowledge all icons in the editor-ficool folder were created by them.
-I painstakingly copy/pasted each icon from their tf2 ultimate .fgd (downloaded from tf2maps.net) over to the Mapbase .fgd
+I painstakingly copy/pasted each icon from their tf2 ultimate .FGD (downloaded from tf2maps.net) over to the Mapbase .FGD
 I edited and reused a few of their icons as well.

 Blixibon:
 https://github.com/mapbase-source/source-sdk-2013
 I edited and reused a few of their Mapbase specific icons such as logic_script and damage_info for example.